-/s/ Kathleen A. Gallagher Counsel for Proposed Intervenor-Respondents Doctor Oz for Senate and Dr. Mehmet Oz
+/s/ Kathleen A. Gallagher Counsel for Proposed Intervenor-Respondents Doctor Oz for Senate and

-CERTIFICATION OF COMPLIANCE WITH CASE RECORDS PUBLIC ACCESS POLICY
+Dr. Mehmet Oz

-I, Kathleen A. Gallagher, certify that this filing complies with the provisions of the Case Records Public Access Policy of the Unified Judicial System of Pennsylvania that require filing confidential information and documents differently than non-confidential information and documents.
+CERTIFICATION OF COMPLIANCE WITH CASE RECORDS PUBLIC ACCESS POLICY of the Case Records Public Access Policy of the Unified Judicial System of than non-confidential information and documents.